torn-flight-club/flight-club-wiki/docs-public/governing-docs.md

-# TFC 2.0 Governing Documents
+---
+id: charter
+title: Charter
+sidebar_position: 3
+---

+# The Flight Club Charter

 ## Why does Flight Club exist?

-Our core purpose is to help new players earn money and transition into the mid-game.
+- Our core purpose is to help new players earn money and transition into the mid-game.
-The Club’s second purpose is **FUN!**
+- The Club’s second purpose is **FUN!**

-We work together to pool resources and share profits.
+- We work together to pool resources and share profits.

-> **Member balances and profits are sacred and secure** – we will always be completely open about Club finances.
+- **Member balances and profits are sacred and secure** – we will always be completely open about Club finances and member balances will always be available for payment.

 ---

 ## Club Finances – Where Does the Profit Go?

 Any profits we make as a Club are split as follows:
 - **50%** Member Monthly Bonus
 - **9%** Awards and Competition Prize Budget
 - **20%** Management Salary
 - **20%** Dev Team Salary
 - **1%** ‘Other’ Expenses
-  - e.g. unusual plushie set completion, point sale mug losses, accounting reconciliation
+  - e.g. unusual plushie set completion, point sale mug losses, accounting reconciliation, etc.

 We also invest in stock benefit blocks when we can:
 - **80%** of earnings → Awards & Competition Budget